AlexYaroshuk/YOLO8_converter/README.md

 This Python script is designed to process a set of images and their corresponding YOLO8 annotation files and has been tested to work with Roboflow.
 It performs several tasks including:

 1. Loading and displaying the original images and their annotations.
-2. Padding the images to a specified size and drawing a checkerboard pattern on the padded area.
+2. Resizing the image to ensure it can be evenly split into 640 or 1280 px chunks.
+The script will check if the image can be split into 12 640px chunks.
+If it needs more than 12, the chunk size will double to reduce number of output images.
-3. Cropping the padded images into smaller images of a specified size.
+3. Adjusting the annotations to match the cropped images.
-4. Adjusting the annotations to match the cropped images.
+4. Saving the cropped images and their corresponding annotations to a specified output directory.
-5. Saving the cropped images and their corresponding annotations to a specified output directory.
+5. Saving resized images into a separate folder.

 ## Dependencies